Fredrik Franson: Biography

-Two years later Franson left for his homeland.
+Two years later, Franson left for his homeland.
 He brought the seeds of the early Pentecostal movement to Sweden, preaching to large gatherings.
 In Norway, Franson founded free mission organizations in twelve cities.
-While in Denmark, he was imprisoned for a month and then expelled.
+In Denmark, Franson was imprisoned for a month for his evangelical activities before being expelled.
 During this extensive ministry in Europe, he heard noted missionary statesman Hudson Taylor (1832–1905) challenge people to go to China with the gospel.
 From that encounter, Franson received a vision to form missions agencies in various European countries, and before he left the continent, six such organizations had come into being: Danish Mission Confederation, Swiss Alliance Mission, German Alliance Mission, Finnish Alliance Mission, Swedish Evangelical Mission in Japan, and Swedish Alliance Mission.
 All six agencies continue to send out missionaries to this day.

 After arriving back in America, Franson continued to preach.
 His desire to motivate others for cross-cultural missions led him to form a training class in Brooklyn, New York.
-In 1890 he founded the Scandinavian Alliance Mission in Chicago, later known as The Evangelical Alliance Mission, also several missions in Sweden.
+In 1890, he founded the Scandinavian Alliance Mission in Chicago, later known as The Evangelical Alliance Mission, also several missions in Sweden.

 His first class on October 14, 1890, is recognized as the "birthday" of TEAM, although the early name for the agency was "The Scandinavian Alliance Mission."
 This name reflected Franson's vision to bring churches together into an alliance enabling even small congregations to have a part in sending out missionaries.
 Classes were also initiated in Chicago, Minneapolis and Omaha.
 Soon a formal board of directors came into being, and on January 17, 1891, the first band of 35 missionaries boarded a train for the West Coast and eventually China.

 Photographs of these early missionaries depict a dedicated group of people who chose to live and dress as the Chinese did.
 Other groups soon joined the first recruits, and Franson fervently challenged still more to go.
 In order to get to China, the early missionaries had to pass through Japan, and that soon became a new field for the mission.
 In a similar manner, by 1892, a small group also went to Swaziland.
 In 1906 T. J. Bach and his wife left for Venezuela.
 Bach would later become TEAM's third general director.
 In 1897, Franson founded Svenska Mongolmissionen.
 The same year, he wrote Himlauret, in which he published his calculated date for the Second Coming of Christ.
 In 1908, following one of his lengthy trips to the fields, Franson took several days off to rest at the home of some friends in Idaho Springs, Colorado.